rbardou/red/README.md

 - Multiple cursors, to edit several parts at the same time.
 - Run external programs and display their output in the editor.
 - UTF-8 encoding.
+- Write configuration files in a simple language called RedL.

 ## Install